wp-plugins/xili-language/readme.txt

 Since version 2.8, the current user (author) can choose language of his dashboard.
 To enlarge list of available languages, you must upload the xx_YY.mo files of other localized WP installs in the folder wp-content/languages/.
 For example, here a list for a trilingual website (english, french, german : fr_FR.mo, de_DE.mo.
 See this [codex page](http://codex.wordpress.org/WordPress_in_Your_Language) *about WP in your language* to find kit containing wanted files.

 Since 2.8.8, xili-language is able to help you to download admin translation files from Automattic and GlotPress site.
 See the 4th tab in settings.
-For official themes ( Twentyten and others), the .mo files can also be downloaded.
+For official embedded themes ( Twentyten and others), the .mo files can also be downloaded.

 == Screenshots ==